UnstopableSafar08/elk/elk-with-public-certificate.md

 ***
-# ELK with the publically signed CERTS.
+#### ELK with the publically signed CERTS.
 ***
-Directly use the certificate chain and private key
+Directly use the certificate-chain and private key.

 Get the configurations only.

 ```bash
 grep -v '^\s*#' /etc/elasticsearch/elasticsearch.yml | grep -v '^\s*$'  # get es
 ```